CAR Newsletter December 2023

 When entering a new employee’s name and Social Security number or updating a current employee’s name, please verify the name and SSN being entered is exactly as it appears on the employee’s Social Security card.
 This is critical in reporting not only the W-2 wages at year-end but the Affordable Care Act required health offer/coverage information as well.
 If the name and SSN do not match the Social Security Administration records, the employee’s wages may not be credited to their Social Security account.
 Additionally, if the name and SSN do not match, the employee may not be reported correctly for ACA purposes which could result in an IRS letter to the employee for possible lack of health coverage or an IRS letter to the agency for not offering coverage.

-Beginning Sept.
-8, 2007, the Social Security Administration updated the Social Security card.
-The number holder’s name will always be printed on two lines with the last name printed directly below the first and middle names.
+Since September 2007, when the Social Security Administration updated the Social Security card, the cardholder’s name will always be printed on two lines with the last name printed directly below the first and middle names.
 If you receive a prior version from an employee and are unsure, please ask the employee to verify the first, middle and last names.

 Additionally, compound names do not need to be hyphenated.
 If an employee provides a name with an apparent compound or multiple last names, ask the employee which name is the beginning of the last name and which (if any) is the middle name.